zappistore/zappi_coin_reward_system/README.md

 # Keep in mind!

-* The structure must allow easy adding of new resources or player classes.
+* The structure must allow easy adding of new resources or roles.
 * The total coins are always rounded down.
 * All the classes in the project can be modified to fit your implementation logic.
 * You can add any gem or library you want.